 Androecium: With a tetrasporangiate, dithecal anther opening by

-Gynoecium: Carpellate flowers lacking a perianth or in 2 genera
+Gynoecium: Carpellate flowers lacking a perianth.
+Gynoecium of 2 or 3

-form a compound ovary with (2-3) distinct styles or a single trifid
+carpels united to form a compound ovary with (2-3) distinct styles or a

-Ovary typically solid, without a locule or an obvious placenta
+typically solid, without a locule or an obvious placenta or ovule

-or ovule (containing 1 or 2 embryo sacs- ovules very reduced).
+(containing 1 or 2 embryo sacs- ovules very reduced).
+Early ontogenetic

-Early ontogenetic stages of the ovary sometimes showing a massive
+stages of the ovary sometimes showing a massive central placental column

 Ovule: Apparently absent - without recognizable nucellus or integuments.

-One few-celled embryo develops in the central tissues of the ovary
+few-celled embryo develops in the central tissues of the ovary and is

-and is surrounded by endosperm and a layer of sclerenchyma at
+surrounded by endosperm and a layer of sclerenchyma at maturity.

 Fruit: A tiny, indehiscent, one-seeded achene.
-In Mystropetalon, surrounded by the swollen perianth tube.
 Individual fruits sometimes swollen and aggregated into a flesh multiple fruit.

 Seed: Solitary with a very small, undifferentiated embryo embedded in the endosperm.